 - Affected versions: curl 7.10.4 to and including 7.77.0

 - Not affected versions: curl < 7.10.4 and curl >= 7.78.0

 Also note that libcurl is used by many applications, and not always advertised as such.

-The SSL configs are compared appropriately.
+The SSL configurations are now compared appropriately.

 A - Upgrade curl to version 7.78.0

 B - Apply the patch to your local version